heronyang/youtube_fake_view/NOTE.md

 ./run.sh
 ```

 to run.
-And there're the details about the files:
+And here are the details about the files:

 #### phantomjs/fake_click_no_js.js: